Cascading/Impatient/part8/README.md

 Fat Jar
 -------

-To use Gradle to build a "fat jar", first copy the Scalding JAR into the local `lib` directory:
+If you need to use any locally built JARs, move them into the local `lib` directory:

     mkdir -p lib
-    cp $SCALDING_HOME/targetscalding-assembly-*.jar lib/

-It is better to use a locally built Scalding JAR, because Twitter tends to be slow in updating ConJars.org

-Then build with the `build.gradle` script:
+Then to build a "fat jar" with Gradle, use the `build.gradle` script:

     gradle clean jar